Sign up to our Newsletter

 3. How Do I Become a Family Lawyer In Florida?

-To become a family lawyer in Florida, you can follow all of the same steps except step five.
+To practice family law in Florida, you can follow all of the same steps except step five.
 While you still have to write a bar exam, it isn’t the UBE.
-It's a Florida state bar exam which includes the MBE.
-Students must also take the MPRE
+It's a Florida state bar exam that includes the MBE.
+Students must also take the MPRE.

 4. How Do I Become a Family Lawyer In Georgia?

-5. How Hard Is It To Become a Family Lawyer?
+5. How Hard Is It To Specialize in Family Law?

-Becoming a family lawyer will be challenging.
+Training to become a family lawyer will be challenging.
 Not only will it be a long journey, but it’ll be academically rigorous!
-Aspiring family lawyers will have to maintain high grades throughout their undergrad and legal education and work hard to land a good job post graduation!
+Aspiring family lawyers will have to maintain high grades throughout their undergrad and legal education and work hard to land a good job post-graduation!

 6. Which State Pays the Most for Family Lawyers?